muammar/huckel/README.md

 $ python $PATH/huckel/huckel.py $input
 ```

 Where `$input` is the name of your MOLPRO output file.
-The program will ask
+The program will ask you
-you if your molecule has the same internuclear distances, and to enter such
+if your molecule has the same internuclear distances, and to enter such value.
-value.
-In the case that your carbon structure has different values, the program
+In the case that your carbon structure has different values, the program will
-will ask you for the interval of such distances.
+ask you for the interval of such distances.
+You can take a look at the
+`examples/` directory to more information regarding this.

 Finally, a `huckel.dat` file will be created at the end of the execution that